SacredData/baptism/README.md

 An object containing command line flags for various spawned child processes.

+### `bap.peaks(filename, callback)`

+Calculates the audio waveform peaks into a scaled Array [-1...1], allowing it to be used to generate waveforms in the leading JavaScript-based waveform libraries in use on the modern web.
+Callback returns the Array of peaks data.

 ### `bap.soxi(filename, callback)`
 Callback returns an object containing media file formatting metadata, such as bit depth, sampling frequency, and channel count.
 Information is provided by